ctford/klangmeister/README.md

 Anything that Leipzig offers can be used in Klangmeister, with the exception of Leipzig's `live` namespace, which provides features like `jam` that are built on top of Overtone.

+[Documentation for Leipzig](http://ctford.github.io/leipzig/) is also available.
+The only difference with how Leipzig works in
+Klangmeister is that notes have an `:instrument` key, rather than relying on the `play-note` multimethod as with Overtone Leipzig examples.

 Building
 --------